Andres Barrioquinto: Early life and education

-Barrioquinto was born in Manila but his family kept on switching residencies due to the nature of his father's job, which was writing and editing.
-He spent his teenage years in Hong Kong, studying at Royden House School.
-Then he went back to Manila to get his college education.
-He went back to Manila and studied Fine Arts major in Painting at the University of Santo Tomas in 2000.
+Barrioquinto was born April 6, 1975 in Manila but lived throughout many places due to his father's job of writing and editing.
+He spent many of his teenage years in Hong Kong, studying at Royden House School.
+After his studies, he went back to Manila to get a college education.
+In Manila, he studied as a Fine Arts major in painting at the University of Santo Tomas in 2000.
 Barrioquinto has always found a sense of poetic comfort in music.
 As a result, his artworks has been strongly influenced by the music of The Smiths, Jeff Buckley, and Soundgarden and even the lesser known ones like The Sound and Nick Drake.